-The AIA Trust released a new white paper on the crucial legal & professional considerations for architects regarding fiduciary duty.
-While there is no surprise about lawsuits founded upon professional malpractice, or the breach of a professional services agreement against design professionals, concerns may arise when a design professional is also sued for the breach of a fiduciary duty.
+The AIA Trust risk report on the crucial legal & professional considerations for architects regarding fiduciary duty offers no surprise about lawsuits founded upon professional malpractice or the breach of a professional services agreement against design professionals.
+However, concerns may arise when a design professional is also sued for the breach of a fiduciary duty.

 The architect deemed a “fiduciary” probably failed to protect him or herself from contractual overreaching.
-This new AIA Trust paper outlines litigation and insurance coverage issues, as well as key strategies to enable members to avoid the “fiduciary” label, especially at the contracting stage.
-Click here to read this paper on a critical issue to architects.
+This AIA Trust report outlines litigation and insurance coverage issues, as well as key strategies to enable members to avoid the “fiduciary” label, especially at the contracting stage.